There tends to be two types of candidates on any training course: Those who want be there and those who don't.

 For most courses where the candidates are there because of employment obligations; they do not want to be there - They are there because they have been told to be there.

-They have no personal motivation to be there.
+They have no intrinsic motivation to be there.

 This is classically demonstrated on the faces of every candidate at 9:00am, Monday morning on the first day of almost every First Aid at Work course.